sammertens/fujitsu_scroll/README.md

 ## The Hardware (System Interface)
-Investigation of the sole T901 at my disposal showed that in addition to the Synaptics touchpad, there are two other mystery devices attached to the legacy i8042 interface, which the existing psmouse driver identifies as generic PS/2 mice.
+Investigation of the T901s at my disposal showed that in addition to the Synaptics touchpad, there are two other mystery devices attached to the legacy i8042 interface, which the existing psmouse driver identifies as generic PS/2 mice.
 With a stock Linux kernel, they will respond when commands